ccmucdenver/ccm-docs/docs/alderaan.md

 An allocation system is set up and will be activated when warranted by the cluster load.

 Web access including Jupyterhub, remote desktop, and R Studio is pending.

+## Hardware
+* 2048 AMD cores and 16TB memory in 32 compute nodes.
+Each node has 2 AMD EPYC 7502 32 core processors for a total of 64 cores, 512GB DDR4 memory, and dual 960GB SSD.
+The compute nodes are in 8 2U rack-mount drawers, with 4 nodes in each drawer.
+* 2 high-memory GPU nodes, each with 2 AMD EPYC 7502 32 core processors, 2 NVIDIA Tesla A100 GPUs, and 2TB DDR4 memory.
+* Head node with 2 AMD EPYC 7502 32 core processors and 256GB memory.
+* 816TB storage (1PB raw), in 2 storage nodes, each with 2 Intel Xeon( Gold 5215 CPUs  2.50GHz, 196GB memory, and XFS filesystems shared by NFS over Infiniband.
+* HDR100 Infiniband interconnect
+* 10Gb/s ethernet connectivity path from each node to Internet 2

 ## Contact
 jan.mandel@ucdenver.edu